Faculty

 Plastic and Craniofacial Surgery

-Division Chief of Plastic and Reconstructive Surgery
+Division Chief of Plastic Surgery

 Dr. Castro Garcia is a graduate of Autonomous University of San Luis Potosi, San Luis Potosi, Mexico where he received his Doctorate of Medicine in 2004.
 He completed his general surgery residency at Texas Tech University Health Sciences Center El Paso Department of Surgery in 2012.